TanmayK-glitch/Travel-Clone/README.md

 # Travel Clone Website #
-This is a clone of a travel landing page, built using HTML, CSS and JavaScript.
+This is a clone of a travel landing page, built using HTML, CSS, and JavaScript.
 It features a responsive layout with different hero sections.
+I created this project to improve my skills in layout design and responsiveness.

 # Tech-Stack Used #
 - HTML